+I love pastors.
 I haven’t been a pastor throughout my career.
 In fact, I spent most of my career to this point in the business world.
-(I realize that makes me an odd duck in many pastor circles, but it’s actually served me well in my ministry roles.)
+(I realize this makes me an odd duck in many pastor circles, but it’s actually served me well in my ministry roles.)
 But, even before I was in ministry – I loved pastors.

 Here are 7 of the biggest surprises in being a pastor:

-Various opinions of how a pastor should pastor – Some think I should be the only speaker the church has.
+Some think I should be the only speaker the church has.
 Some think I should make every hospital visit.
 Some want me to do more administration.
 Some believe I am the resident counselor.
 Some think I should know every detail of every ministry and every event on the church’s calendar.
 You get the idea.
 As diverse as the people of a church are exists the range of opinions here.
-Thom Rainer recently wrote an interesting post on this issue and how many hours a week accomplishing expectations would mean a pastor should work.
+Thom Rainer wrote an interesting post on this issue and how many hours a week accomplishing expectations would mean a pastor should work.
 Read it HERE.

-People lose their filter when talking to a pastor – It amazes me what people feel comfortable telling a pastor.
+It amazes me what people feel comfortable telling a pastor.
 It is beyond the expected confidentiality issues one expects.
 It could be criticism of the pastor or gossip about someone else, but many don’t hold back their opinion no matter how harsh it may be.
-And they don’t clean it up before they present it.
-I had a pastor tell me recently that one man in his congregation blasts him every Sunday about something in a very hurtful way.
-And, crazy, some of these same people will claim to be one of his biggest supporters.
-The pastorate appears to be a “safe” place to unload raw, gut honesty.
-Unfortunately, however, I think some people believe the pastor has no feelings or is expected to be “tough enough” to handle the jabs and process the rumors.
+And they don’t often clean it up before they present it.
+I have had pastors tell me they have people in their congregation who blast themm every Sunday about something – always in a very hurtful way.
+And, crazy, some of these same people will claim to be one of pastor’s biggest supporters to their face.
+The pastor should be a “safe place” to be real – even with your emotions.
+Unfortunately however, I think some people believe the pastor has no feelings or is expected to be “tough enough” to handle the jabs and process the rumors.

-Those are a few things I didn’t know, as well as I do now, before entering the pastorate.
+Those are a few things I didn’t know, at least as well as I do now, before entering the pastorate.

 Pastors, any you would share?